wootencl/apidocs-v4/source/includes/_eligibility.md

 allows you to specify particular service(s), however, if no service type is specified the request will be made for general benefit coverage (health_benefit_plan_coverage).
 Some trading partners may not support specific service type inquiries.
 A full listing of possible service_types values is included [below](#service-type).

 Some trading partners allow combinations of the below parameters to return a successful eligibility response.
-PokitDok will be adding details on available search options per trading partner in the near future.
+PokitDok now only requires those specific parameters required by the trading partner being called.
+Details on available search options per trading partner can be found by using the [Trading Partners](#trading-partners) endpoint.
+There are example eligibility requests for each of the search option combinations to the right as well.

 The /eligibility/ endpoint accepts the following parameters: